MOLOK NORTH AMERICA LTD

 - Product not easily copiable – manufacturing process deceptively simple

-- Different waste removal system needed; market limited to customers within geographical range where new system is in place
+- Different waste removal system needed; market limited to customers within geographical range where the system is in place

 - Very few repeat customers – product lasts for decades